noflcl/microvm-adb/README.md

 `host.nix`

 USB device paths are not directly translatable to udev rules.
-Your `VM host` will need to setup a systemd services to pass the devices to qemu guest.
+Your `VM host` will need to setup a systemd services file to pass the devices to qemu guest.
+You can omit the `0x` at the beginning of your IDs here.

 ```
 ###